thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 ### 5.6 Pacemaker: a small controller that makes delay-games not pay

-The current timer combines a multiple of $\Delta$ with vote pacing and local processing—sensible and clear.
+The current timer combines a multiple of $\Delta$ with vote pacing and local processing, sensible and clear.

 ```rust
 // monad-consensus/src/pacemaker.rs